Leecason/vue-rough-notation/README.md

   strokeWidth: 1,
   // (in pixels) Padding between the element and roughly where the annotation is drawn.
   padding: 5,
+  // By default annotations are drawn in two iterations.
+  iterations: 2,
 }
 ```